SovereignIntelligence.

 Budget Tracker

-PUBLIC TRANSPARENCY PORTAL
+PUBLIC TRANSPARENCY

 How much did the city spend on road maintenance in FY2024 vs FY2023?
 Who are the top contractors?